imaaronjames/Simple-Android-Keyboards/README.md

 # Simple-Android-Keyboards
-Easily add static Android Keyboards to your Framer Studio projects with just one line of code.
-Keyboards include default, numbers, symbols, dialpad, and voice.
+Easily add a static Android Keyboard to your Framer Studio project with just one line of code.
+Keyboards types include: default, numbers, symbols, dialpad, and voice.

 ## Installation

-1. Download the androidKeyboard.coffee file and keyboards folder
+1. Download the androidKeyboard.coffee file and keyboards folder.
-2. Create a framer project and drop both androidKeyboard.coffee and keyboards folder inside the your /modules folder
+2. Create a framer project and drop both androidKeyboard.coffee and keyboards folder inside your /modules folder.
 3. Add `android = require 'androidKeyboard'` at the top of your document.

 More info about modules for Framer Studio: [FramerJS Docs - Modules](http://framerjs.com/docs/#modules)